ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

         {% include figure.liquid loading="eager" path="assets/img/picducanigou/bonus.JPG" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
-Photo of the Canigou from the top of the farm's hill on a day prior to my hike.
-Canigou peak is the one most on the right, with only a horizontal strip of it visible.
+A photo of the Canigou from the top of the farm's hill on a day prior to my hike.
+Canigou peak is the one most on the right, with only a white horizontal strip of it visible.
 Despite the deception, it is taller than the peaks in front of it, those are the ones in the center of the picture.

 The day hike ended up being my longest so far, totaling 28.4 miles (45.7 km).
 I began early in the morning in order to finish before sundown.
 In total, it took me 12 hours and 53 minutes to complete.